Europe's media differ over publishing Charlie Hebdo cartoons

 Charlie Hebdo courted controversy with satirical attacks on political and religious leaders of all faiths and it published numerous cartoons ridiculing the Prophet Mohammad.
 It also ridiculed Christian and Jewish faiths.

 Jihadists online repeatedly warned the weekly would pay for its mockery.
-For Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterizations have provoked protests across the Islamic world.
+For Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterisations have provoked protests across the Islamic world.

 In France, the conservative daily Le Figaro printed its blue masthead in black over the headline “Freedom assassinated” but did not reprint any cartoons.
 Communist daily L’Humanite printed a picture of the last cover of Charlie Hebdo.
 The Paris tabloid Le Parisien's headline also printed some cartoons.